fivequarters/fusebit.io/src/_blog/_posts/private-npm-verdaccio.md

 module.exports = helloWorld;
 ```

-Finally, you can publish to your registry by using:
+Finally, you can publish to your registry by running:

 ```npm publish --registry http://localhost:4873```